Chartered Institute of Legal Executives: Royal charter status

-Legal Qualifications
+Legal qualifications

 The official legal education that CILEX provides as a route into the legal profession is the CILEX Professional Qualification (CPQ).
-It is designed to produce CILEX Lawyers, CILEX Advanced Paralegal and CILEX Paralegal, and equip them with the skills they need to meet the changing demands of the modern legal market.
+It is designed to produce CILEX Lawyers, CILEX Advanced Paralegal and CILEX Paralegal.

-Split into three stages (Foundation, Advanced and Professional) and a total of 22 assessed modules across board, the CPQ is a tailored and flexible qualification pathway to the legal profession.
-It marries legal knowledge with the skills, behaviours and commercial awareness needed to perform in today's legal world.

 Membership

-CILEX has more than 20,000 members, all eligible to use the appropriate designator letters depending on their membership grade and demonstrating their commitment to professional and ethical standards in the legal profession.
+CILEX has more than 17,000 members, all eligible to use the appropriate designatory letters depending on their membership grade and demonstrating their commitment to professional and ethical standards in the legal profession.

 Continuing Professional Development

-The CILEX Continuing Professional Development (CPD) is created to ensure that all CILEX-qualified professionals maintain and extend their knowledge and skills whilst improving their professional role and career.
+The CILEX Continuing Professional Development (CPD) is created to ensure that all CILEX-qualified professionals maintain and extend their knowledge and skills while improving their professional role and career.
 This is to continue following their professional and legal duties, plus their compliance required by CILEX Regulation.